sami2py/sami2py/README.rst

 Overview
 --------

-Sami2py is a python module that runs the SAMI2 model, as well as archives and loads the resulting modeled values.
+Sami2py is a python module that runs the SAMI2 model, archives the output, and loads the resulting modeled values.
 SAMI2 is a model developed by the Naval Research Laboratory to simulate the motions of plasma in a 2D ionospheric environment along a dipole magnetic field [Huba et al, 2000].
 SAMI2 solves for